agworkgit/team-page-generator/README.md

 To install this project, open the terminal and simply run the command 'npm install' inside the folder of this repo, once all dependecies are installed run the command 'node index.js'.

 ## Usage
-The project should be used any time you need to create documentation for your GitHub repository.
+The project should be used any time you need to create a new page for your team.
 The following image shows the web application's appearance and functionality:

 ![This app is built with the use of Javascript, Node.js, NPM and the Jest testing library.](./resouces/demo.png)